tkucic/tkucic.github.io/_posts/plc-programming/2022-27-11-debug-codesys-with-custom-exceptions.md

 #### A way without using the additional libraries

 Some PLC vendors do not have these libraries, therefore it's not possible to reuse this method.
 But, there is a way, rather hacky, but it works.
-The idea is to find a exception that the PLC always crashes, e.g. divide by zero.
+The idea is to find an exception that the PLC always crashes, e.g. divide by zero.
 Create a function that does exactly that and there you go.

 ```pascal
 FUNCTION callException : INT